I make audio stories, mostly non-fictional, and I am a sociologist; sometimes I combine the two.

 These days, wearing my sociologist hat, I write about radio, critical storytelling and autoethnography, performativity of language, decolonization and indigenous methodologies, and story as methodology.
 Most recently my articles related to radio and story have been published in International Review of Qualitative Research, Rethinking Marxism, Critical Sociology, American Journal of Sociology, Making Other Worlds Possible: Performing Diverse Economies (University of Minnesota Press), and Solidarity Economy: Building Alternatives for People and Planet (ChangeMaker Publications.)

 From 2014-16, I was a Tending Space Fellow with the Hemera Foundation, which supports people who have Buddhist and art practices.

 I teach at Goddard College in Plainfield, Vermont.
 I co-organize an audio listening circle called Audio Hearth in western Massachusetts, where I live.
 And I've recently launched a very low power FM pop-up radio station, WMTQ.
 I'm also having fun lately leading listening sessions on the politics of (radio) storytelling and teaching production workshops in radio storytelling and radio autoethnography.

-Thank you Laura Wulf for your photos, including the one at the top of this page.
+Thank you Laura Wulf for your photos including the one just above.
 Donald Saaf painted the image, "Sound Collector," for this website.